Becky139/GOT-Quiz/README.md

 - [Font Awesome](https://fontawesome.com/ "Link to FontAwesome")
      - Font Awesome was used on almost all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
 - [GitPod](https://gitpod.io/ "Link to GitPod homepage")
-     - GitPod was used for writing code, commiting, and then pushing to GitHub.
+     - GitPod was used for writing code, committing, and then pushing to GitHub.
 - [GitHub](https://github.com/ "Link to GitHub")
      - GitHub was used to store the project after pushing
 - [Balsamiq](https://balsamiq.com/ "Link to Balsamiq homepage")
      - Balsamiq was used to create the wireframes during the design phase of the project.

 [Back to top](#GOT-Quiz)